 Scope definition and project planning

-Project vision to align with business goals
+Project vision and business goals alignment

 04. The Challenge